-Having two teenage boys, my lovely husband and a male dog at home, means that Hella and I often sneak off to do girl’s stuff together.
+Having two teenage boys and a male dog at home, means that Hella and I often sneak off to do girl's stuff together.

 Sometimes we watch a chick flick (accompanied by a little box of Ferrero Rocher ...
 Hella's chocolate treat of choice).
 We're liking 'About Time' at the moment and we never fall out of love with 'The Princess Diaries'.
 Sometimes we clothes shop together - often just the window variety - but mostly we coffee together.

 Mine's a decaf latte ... for Hella it's a milkshake - mostly chocolate, sometimes vanilla.
 We are creatures of habit.

 And over coffee and a milkshake we chat ... and we chat.
 And when we've run out of things to chat about, then we often play a game.
 When Hella was younger, the games were more random -

 "OK Mummy, I'm going to think of a vegetable and you need to guess what it is ..."